-Challenge number Detail of challenge 1 Our assessments and observations show slower language development and comprehension skills for our disadvantaged pupils on entry and throughout school career, linked to a lack of vocabulary.

-2 Our basic skills assessments and ongoing observations evidence that early reading skills, including the application of phonics, is slower to develop for some disadvantaged pupils.
-Data analysis shows that fewer disadvantaged children achieve age related expectations in reading when compared to non-disadvantaged pupils.
-3 Informal observations and conversations, including anecdotal evidence highlight that our disadvantaged pupils have limited life experiences and opportunities to join in enrichment opportunities.
-4 Analysis of assessments over the past three years show that there are gaps in learning associated with inconsistent prior learning, inconsistent prior attendance and Covid lockdowns.
-5 Informal observations and conversations, including anecdotal evidence highlight how a lack of cultural capital exacerbates gaps in learning and ability to attend to lessons for some of our disadvantaged pupils.
-6 Informal observations and conversations with pupils and parents, evidence that social, emotional and mental health factors are impacting on the learning of disadvantaged pupils.
-7 Data analysis shows that children achieving the age expected standard is similar to non-disadvantaged pupils.
-However, the gap is of greater significance for pupils achieving above the age-related expectations.
+Challenge number Detail of challenge 1 Our assessments and observations show slower language development and comprehension skills for some of our disadvantaged pupils on entry and throughout their school career, linked to a lack of vocabulary.
+This is impacting on pupils' reading and writing skills.
+Fewer disadvantaged pupils are reaching age related expectations than the non-disadvantaged pupils.
+2 Our basic skills assessments and ongoing observations show that early reading skills, including the application of phonics, is slower to develop for some disadvantaged pupils.
+Data analysis shows that fewer disadvantaged children achieve age related expectations in reading (and phonics) when compared to non-disadvantaged pupils.
+This is then impacting on writing with fewer disadvantaged pupils reaching age related expectations.
+3 Informal observations and conversations, including anecdotal evidence highlight that our disadvantaged pupils have fewer life experiences and opportunities to join in enrichment opportunities.
+4 Informal observations and conversations, including anecdotal evidence highlight how a lack of cultural capital exacerbates gaps in learning and ability to attend to lessons for some of our disadvantaged pupils.
+This can impact on pupils' confidence and self esteem 5 Informal observations and conversations with pupils and parents, evidence that social, emotional and mental health factors are impacting on the learning of disadvantaged pupils.
+6 Data analysis shows that all of our disadvantaged pupils have very specific needs and that these can change over the course of time.
+Pupils require individualised support at different times which is linked to their particular needs